sunng87/ring-jetty9-adapter/README.md

 releases on [branch
 `jetty-11`](https://github.com/sunng87/ring-jetty9-adapter/tree/jetty-11) which
 is based on Jetty 11.

+Note that from 0.33 of rj9a, we dropped dependencies to `ring/ring-core` and only depend on their protocol artifacts.
+This won't be a problem if your applications are just normal ring sync or async handlers.
+However, for websocket users, you will need to include `ring/ring-core` explicitly as dependency to be able to use websocket APIs.

 For JDK 8 users, `0.14` releases should be usable but I'm no longer actively maintaining it.